 What kind of instrument is the Hang?

 Attempts have been made to normalize, label, and/or categorize the Hang and this has sparked some debate.
 It’s been an occasional topic in the blogosphere and on YouTube, where it’s been virally referred to as a Hangdrum.
 A literal translation of “hangdrum” is “hand drum”.
 Having worked with the Hang for a number of years and having no prior drum experience I find that label perplexing.
-Many common drumming techniques, and especially if performed on the later generations of the Hang, can conceal some the Hang’s greatest rewards.
-It can also be hazardous for the preservation of the Hang, as well as the eardrums of anyone near it if the drumming is heavy-handed and distorts the sound.
+Approaching the Hang as a drum can conceal some of its greatest qualities.
+It can also be hazardous for the preservation of the Hang, as well as to the eardrums if the drumming is heavy-handed and distorts the sound.
 I also think calling the Hang a drum dilutes the concept of a drum, which is generally accepted at its most basic level as skin stretched over a shell.
 While there are many different kinds of drums, Hang is not one of them.
 They are two separate entities that share some common ground.

 In similar fashion the Wikipedia entry for the Hang immediately categorizes it as an Idiophone, which comes from a system of musical instrument classifications penned by two people in the early 1900s.
 Paradoxically, idiophones do not include drums.
 In the Hang we have something new, something that stretches our imaginations and entices us to think and feel differently about design, sound, and music in general.
 I think a new perspective is worth considering before we rush to standardize it.